Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 What Deep Relaxation Often Feels Like

-• Body feeling heavy and warm
+• Body feeling like ‘being held’

-• Breathing slow and deep
+• Breathing slow and deep like something opened up

 • Losing track of time

-• Feeling safe and comfortable
+• Feeling safe and comfortable in body

-• Thoughts slowing down
+• Thoughts slowing down or gaining clarity and perspective

 • Deep sleep that night